 Key Takeaway

 New Jersey's gambling tax rules differ from federal in several important ways that benefit NJ taxpayers.
-The netting method allows you to offset losses against winnings without itemizing, NJ still allows 100% netting (no 90% cap), and lottery prizes under $10,000 per drawing are exempt at the state level.
+The netting method allows you to offset losses against winnings without itemizing, NJ still allows 100% netting (no 90% cap), and NJ Lottery prizes of $10,000 or less per drawing are exempt at the state level.
 Understanding these differences can significantly reduce your combined federal and NJ tax bill.
 Learn about the gambling tax services

 Related reading: The 90% Gambling Loss Cap | DraftKings & FanDuel NJ Tax Guide | Prediction Market Taxes: Kalshi, Polymarket, Robinhood | Gambling tax services